Rogers Place: History

-Rogers Place officially opened on 8 September 2016.

-The first live event to be held in the arena was 16 September 2016, as 12,032 fans welcomed Keith Urban with guests Dallas Smith and Maren Morris for the Ripcord World Tour.
+Rogers Place officially opened on September 8, 2016.
+The first live event to be held in the arena was September 16, 2016, as 12,032 people welcomed Keith Urban with guests Dallas Smith and Maren Morris for the Ripcord World Tour.

-The first hockey game played in the arena featured the Edmonton Oil Kings taking on the Red Deer Rebels in a WHL match-up on 24 September 2016.
+The first hockey game played in the arena featured the Edmonton Oil Kings taking on the Red Deer Rebels in a WHL match-up on September 24, 2016.
 Trey Fix-Wolansky scored the first goal in the arena at the 0:22 mark of the second period as the Oil Kings went on to win the game in a shoot-out, marking the team's first win in the new building.

-The Oilers played their first game on 12 October 2016, against their nearby rivals, the Calgary Flames.
+The Oilers played their first game on October 12, 2016, against their nearby rivals, the Calgary Flames.
 Prior to the game, there was a pregame ceremony featuring former Oilers Wayne Gretzky and Mark Messier, where a statue of Gretzky was unveiled outside of the arena.
 Patrick Maroon scored the first NHL goal in the arena, as the Oilers went on to defeat the Flames 7–4; earning their first win in the building.
 The Oilers' first season in the arena saw them qualify for the playoffs for the first time since 2006, ending an 11-year playoff drought.
-The first playoff game was played on 12 April 2017, where the Oilers lost in overtime to the San Jose Sharks 3–2.
+The first playoff game was played on April 12, 2017, where the Oilers lost in overtime to the San Jose Sharks 3–2.
 Two days later, the Oilers picked up their first playoff game win at the arena by defeating the Sharks 2–0.

 The arena was chosen to be one of two hubs for the 2020 Stanley Cup playoffs during the COVID-19 pandemic, hosting the Western Conference Playoffs, the Eastern Conference Finals, the Western Conference Finals and the Stanley Cup Final.
-The arena hosted the third, fourth, and sixth games of the 2024 Stanley Cup Final.
-On 16 February 2025, the first Professional Women's Hockey League (PWHL) game in Edmonton was played at the arena between the Toronto Sceptres and the Ottawa Charge.
+The arena hosted the third, fourth, and sixth games of the 2024 Stanley Cup Final, and the first, second and fifth games of the 2025 Stanley Cup Final.

+On February 16, 2025, the first Professional Women's Hockey League (PWHL) game in Edmonton was played at the arena between the Toronto Sceptres and the Ottawa Charge.
 The Sceptres won 3–2 in front of 17,518 fans.
-The arena hosted the first, second, fifth games of the 2025 Stanley Cup Final.
-The PWHL returned on 27 December 2025 for a game between the Minnesota Frost and Vancouver Goldeneyes and 7 April 2026 for a game between the Boston Fleet and Vancouver Goldeneyes.